-STAR2Cs - Short Term Adaption for long term Resilience to Climate change
+STAR2C's - Short Term Adaptation for Long Term Resilience to Climate Change

-Climate change increases the likelihood and impact of flooding.
-Yet implementation of climate adaptation plans is still often lacking.
-STAR2Cs, a project funded by the European grant scheme Interreg 2 Seas, aims to bridge the gap between climate action and local initiatives through knowledge development among stakeholders and participation in local decision-making processes.
-STAR2Cs also introduces new tools for local climate adaptation.
+Climate change is increasing the likelihood and impact of flooding.
+Yet the implementation of climate adaptation plans often lags behind.
+STAR2Cs, a project funded by the European Interreg 2 Seas subsidy scheme, aims to bridge the gap between climate measures and local initiatives by developing knowledge among stakeholders and encouraging participation in local decision-making processes.
+STAR2Cs is also introducing new tools for local climate adaptation.

 Project objectives

-The STAR2Cs project focuses on knowledge sharing between the partners, with about five organizations also participating as 'observers' and thus watching the developments within the STAR2Cs project.
-One of the main project results is the Adaptation Catalyst, an e-tool in which all eight local pilot projects will be included as an example of how local scenarios can be developed.
+The STAR2Cs project focuses on knowledge sharing between the partners, with five organizations participating as observers and monitoring developments within the STAR2Cs project.
+One of the most important project results is the Adaptation Catalyst, an e-tool that will include all eight local pilot projects as examples of how local scenarios can be developed.
 This e-tool will be made accessible to other users and stakeholders.

 Contribution from HHNK

-HHNK provides a water system analysis through detailed modeling.
-This visualizes the functioning of the water system including vulnerabilities and solution directions.
-Because the areas can be compared with each other, the results of the water system analysis form a good input for the cyclical process of know - want - work that is initiated by the Delta Programme Spatial Adaptation.
+HHNK provides a water system analysis using detailed modeling.
+This analysis illustrates the functioning of the water system, including vulnerabilities and possible solutions.
+Because the areas can be compared with each other, the results of the water system analysis provide valuable input for the cyclical process of knowing – wanting – working, which is used in the Delta Program on Spatial Adaptation.

 Location

-Throughout the entire management area of HHNK, with the exception of Wieringermeer and the dunes, 60 polders are modeled.
+Sixty polders are being modeled throughout the entire HHNK management area, with the exception of the Wieringermeer and the dunes.

 Partners

-All parties jointly work on climate adaptations at the local level, which are cost saving in the long term, but implemented in the short term.
-All pilots follow the same kind of STAR2C approach which will be collected in an e-tool to be developed.
+All parties are working together on climate adaptations at the local level, which are cost-effective in the long term but are being implemented in the short term.
+All pilots follow the same type of STAR2C approach, which will be compiled in an e-tool that is currently being developed.

 Budget